+ + + A R C H I V E + + +

 Publications

-We produce reports and briefings, and commission short pieces or provocations to stimulate debate, enable people to air their opinions and suggest solutions.
+Below is a list of reports and briefings, commission short pieces and provocations the FDSD published—to stimulate debate, enable people to air their opinions and suggest solutions.

-In order to influence ongoing decision-making, FDSD produces submissions and letters in response to national and international consultations, and raises issues directly, either by ourselves or with partners.
-We also produce event summaries of some of our most important activities.
+In order to influence ongoing decision-making, FDSD produced submissions and letters in response to national and international consultations, and raises issues directly, either by ourselves or with partners.
+We also produced event summaries of some of our most important activities.

 Renewing our democracy by placing people from all walks of life at the heart of decisions | Recommendations to Labour Policy Forum Inquiry